Artificial urinary sphincter

 • Pain usually around the inguinal region

-• Bruising or hematoma of scrotum or labia
+• Bruising or hematoma of the scrotum or labia

 • Skin irritation or mild infection